 Transfer learning further allows models pretrained on large datasets to be adapted to new tasks with limited labeled data.
-DeCAF \cite{donahue2014decaf} showed that features from deep CNNs trained on ImageNet provide effective generic representations, while Yosinski et al. \cite{yosinski2014transferable} highlighted that lower-layer features are more general and higher-layer features are more task-specific, guiding effective fine-tuning strategies.
+Deep Convolutional Activation Feature (DeCAF) (\cite{donahue2014decaf}) showed that features from deep Convolutional Neural Networks (CNNs) trained on ImageNet provide effective generic representations, while \cite{yosinski2014transferable} highlighted that lower-layer features are more general and higher-layer features are more task-specific, guiding effective fine-tuning strategies.

 Domain adaptation addresses shifts between source and target distributions.
-DANN \cite{ganin2016domain} uses adversarial training to align feature distributions, and ADDA \cite{tzeng2017adversarial} adapts target features with a separate encoder and discriminator.
+Domain Adversarial Training of Neural Networks (DANN) (\cite{ganin2016domain}) uses adversarial training to align feature distributions, and Adversarial Discriminative Domain Adaptation (ADDA) (\cite{tzeng2017adversarial}) adapts target features with a separate encoder and discriminator.
 These methods enable models to generalize across different datasets, which is crucial for applications like forestry, where environments and sensors vary.

 Despite progress in both domains, workflows developed in a forestry context so far rarely capitalize on structured SSL, transfer learning, and domain adaptation, and computer vision methods seldom target forestry-specific challenges.
 Our work aims to bridge this gap by integrating contrastive pretraining, domain adaptation, and hierarchical transfer into a unified 3D learning framework for simultaneous instance segmentation, semantic segmentation, and tree classification, empowering models to perform effectively even when labeled data is scarce.